diegoberaldin/MetaPhrase/docs/02_features.md

 ## Import / Export

 MetaPhrase is designed to integrate in the most frictionless way with the standard localization formats used for mobile application development: iOS stringtables (aka `Localizable.strings`) and string resources on Android (aka `strings.xml`).
 For this reason, the (de)serialization from and to this format is built-in, to the point that the application uses an Android-style XML format for its own localization.

-Support for `.resx` files, a common format used in Windows applications and in general in the .NET environment was added recently and is at an experimental stage.
+Support for `.resx` files, a common format used in Windows applications and in general in the .NET environment was integrated as well.
+The application also supports (to some extent) the PO format, that is very popular in projects using the GNU gettext utility.

-MetaPhrase can import from and export to native resource formats allows users to manage some of the properties that these formats allow (e.g. marking some strings as untranslatable which on Android is achieved with the `translatable="false"` attribute).
+MetaPhrase can import from and export to resource formats and it allows to manage some of the properties that these formats allow (e.g. marking some strings as untranslatable which on Android is achieved with the `translatable="false"` attribute).

+Plural forms (quantity strings) are not supported yet, if requested it may be added in a future release.

 ## Translation memory